 The Club would like to express out gratitude and appreciation to the following people and organisations for their significant contribution to the successful completion of this project.

-Alan Tudge MP who was the Club’s champion in our application for Federal Funding;
+Alan Tudge MP who was the Club’s supporter in our application for Federal Funding through the ASC;

 Sue McGill, Director, Community Sport & Infrastructure with Sports Australia;